-Data as of 31.01.2020
+Data as of 29.02.2020

-Data as of 31.01.2020.
+Data as of 29.02.2020.
 Excludes Cash

-|Europe ex UK||24.1|
+|Europe ex UK||24.4|

-|Pacific ex Japan||5.3|
+|Pacific ex Japan||5.5|

-Data as of 31.01.2020.
+Data as of 29.02.2020.
 Excludes Cash

-Chinese economic activity, which had been showing signs of stabilisation, has been negatively impacted by the emergence of the coronavirus and the extensive action taken by the Chinese government to contain it.
-Growth expectations for the region have been downgraded, as have the profits of those companies producing, operating or selling in affected areas.
+Economic growth indicators, having had a short period of stabilisation, returned to the path of downward revisions experienced last year.
+Chinese economic activity has been severely negatively impacted by the extensive action taken by the Chinese government to contain the virus.
+Growth expectations for the region have been downgraded, as have the profits of companies producing, operating or selling in affected areas.
 Given the importance of China as circa 16% of world gross domestic product (GDP), this has also had an impact on global GDP forecasts.